gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Hashicorp's tool to cover the deployment and platform engineering space.

-It has an app-centric abstraction and supports multiple deploy targets: k8s, ecs, lambda.
+It has an app-centric abstraction and supports multiple deploy targets: k8s, ECS and lambda.

-It also supports monitoring usecases after deployment.
+It also supports application monitoring usecases.

 #### devfile.io